Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/istreambuf-iterator-class.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymum pro parametr šablony *osobnostní rysy*.
+Typ je synonymum pro *vlastnosti*parametrů šablony.

 ### <a name="example"></a>Příklad